Daethyra/OpenDTS/readme.md

 - **Data Visualization**: The project plans to develop a dynamic heatmap web application that visualizes the predicted threats, providing users an intuitive understanding of the situation.

-## Technology

-OpenDTS leverages OpenAI for generating embeddings and Pinecone for efficient data storage and retrieval.
-It uses the OpenAI's text embeddings model for sentiment analysis and anomaly detection.
-The system is designed to handle and process a large amount of data efficiently.
+--

 ## Roadmap

-OpenDTS aims to be a comprehensive platform for insights into potential extremist threats.
-The roadmap includes data collection, preparation, model building, system development, testing, deployment, user engagement, legal compliance, maintenance, and future planning.
+The usage of OpenAI is intended to serve a comprehensive platform for cyberspace threat-intel.

+The roadmap includes
+1. data collection(✔),
+2. data sanitization,
+3. a TensorFlow module set for model building(✔),
+4. environment development(✔),
+5. testing,
+6. deployment,
+7. and finally to provide online services via web/mobile app and an API service for developers.

 For more details, check the project's [roadmap](roadmap.md).

 ## Acknowledgements

 This project leverages technologies from OpenAI and Pinecone.
 The text embeddings model from OpenAI is used for sentiment analysis, and Pinecone is used for storing and accessing data efficiently.

-## Developer's Note

-This project reflects the developer's commitment to independent learning and self-taught skills in artificial intelligence and machine learning.
-It aims to provide insights that can be used to better understand and mitigate domestic terror threats.
-Feedback and contributions are welcome.
+This project uses 'AI', or machine learning.

-## Disclaimer
+### Disclaimer

-Given the sensitive nature of the data, OpenDTS complies with all relevant data privacy laws and is respectful of everyone's privacy.
+Given the sensitive nature of the data, OpenDTS does its best to remove all PII during preprocessing.

 For more information on how OpenDTS works, refer to the [system breakdown](breakdown.md).

+---